Introducing Glow: Markdown code blocks for CSS developers

 Unlimited possibilities

-Glow's unique, classless design system gives you line numbers, selections, error highlights, insertions, deletions, and much much more.
+Glow's unique, classless design system gives you line numbers, selections, error highlights, insertions, deletions, and much, much more.

 <script>